RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 Description:

-Werewolves used this ancient Gift during hard winters to feed their packs.
+Werewolves used this ancient Gift during hard winters to feed themselves and their families.
 The Gift lets Garou locate enough prey to feed a pack.
 In the urban environment, this Gift guides the Garou to prey within the city, usually in parks, sewers, animal shelters and even zoos.
 The Gift will tell the werewolf the location of large numbers of prey within 50 miles in the wilds, and within the limits of a city and its suburbs.
 Humans do not register as prey animals, although some say that the Red Talons know a variant of this Gift that can find them.
 A wolf-spirit teaches this Gift.

 System: